wp-plugins/updraftplus/readme.txt

 Donate link: http://david.dw-perspective.org.uk/donate
 License: GPLv3 or later

-== Upgrade Notice ==
-New features: selective restoration, importing remote backups; plus many tweaks, optimisations + small bug-fixes: recommended upgrade for all
+Easy and complete backups and restoration.
+Manual or automated backups (Amazon S3, Dropbox, Google Drive, Rackspace, FTP, SFTP, WebDAV, email).

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3, Dropbox, Google Drive, Rackspace Cloud, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-* Supports backups to Amazon S3, Dropbox, Google Drive, Rackspace Cloud, FTP (including SSL), email, SFTP and WebDAV
+* Supports backups to Amazon S3, Dropbox, Google Drive, Rackspace Cloud Files, FTP (including SSL), email, SFTP and WebDAV
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Files and databases can have separate schedules